Tuesday, April 21, 2009

 ½ tsp. cocoa

-2 tbsp plus 1 tsp. creamy peanut butter (I use Laura Scudder's Old Fashioned Unsalted Natural Peanut Butter)
+2 tbsp plus 1 tsp. creamy peanut butter (I use unsalted or very low sodium peanut butter)

 1 tsp vegetable oil